 If your child has mild symptoms such as a runny nose, sore throat or mild cough, and they feel well enough, they can go to school.

 The school has a legal duty to publish its absence figures to parents and to promote attendance.
 Equally, parents have a duty to make sure that their children attend.
 All school staff are committed to working with parents and pupils as the best way to ensure as high a level of attendance as possible.

-I really appreciate all parents working with myself and staff to ensure your child(ren) attend school daily and are getting the maximum amount of learning possible.
+The school appreciate all parents working with staff to ensure your child(ren) attend school daily and are getting the maximum amount of learning possible.

 National Child Measurement Programme